dianamn/gallery-video/readme.txt

 If you think, that you found a bug in our [WordPress Video Gallery](https://huge-it.com/wordpress-video-gallery/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com).

 == Changelog ==

+= 2.0.9 =
+*  Added a new type lightbox with way more options and functionality.
+The lite version of the plugin includes 4 beautiful lightbox styles, option to control the speed, overlay close option as well as loop option.
+The Pro version includes way more options with social sharing solutions and styles.

 = 2.0.8 =
 * 1) fixed the issue of auto-play in Content-Popup view.